meteor/meteor/source/api/pubsub.md

 ## Publication strategies

+> The following features are available from Meteor 2.4 or `ddp-server@2.5.0`

 Once you start scaling your application you might want to have more control on how the data from publications is being handled on the client.
 There are three publications strategies: